Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 When you use a free Facebook group or an unstructured forum to find a house sit, reviews do not really exist in any meaningful form.
 Feedback is buried in comment threads, impossible to verify, and easy to fake or omit.
 There is nothing stopping someone from deleting their account after a bad experience and starting fresh.

 The fee that people sometimes balk at is partly what funds this infrastructure.
 ID verification, review locking mechanisms, dispute handling.
 It is not just a platform charge.
 It is the cost of a system that makes trust possible between strangers.
+This is also part of why platform pricing varies so much between something like TrustedHouseSitters and a lower-cost option like MindMyHouse, the verification infrastructure genuinely costs money to run.

-How the Double-Blind System Actually Works
+How TrustedHouseSitters' Double-Blind System Works

 The Honest Truth About Review Pressure